 Check out this new feedback service we are offering

 Feedback put to good use and to no use!

 Let us look at an example of what happens in the learning of pronunciation.with:

 You want to say “cart”.
 When you utter it, you notice that the sound you make in the middle of the word does not approximate to the sound that you hear others make.
 You notice this because as you listen to yourself and listen to how others say the sound, you notice a difference.
 To make the right sound you start experimenting with moving the sound around your mouth and by varying the length of the sound.
 After some time you realise that by

-you can make the transition, from “cut” to “cart”.
+you can make the transition, from “cut” (what you are saying before) to “cart”.

 Feedback is the information that comes back to you ( from yourself or from someone else), which you can take and use to refine what you do.
 Of course you can also chose to ignore the information.
 Recognising it is the first part, but without acting on it, no change will happen.

 This kind of learner does not change their pronunciation until someone instructs them to.
 S/he continually repeats the wrong pronunciation and remains oblivious to the problems.
 They may change what they say because:

 - they were told to say the word another way

 - their pronunciation causes them embarrassment as people keep asking them to repeat the word, so they do something to change what they say.
 Many times though the change produces little or no improvement as they lack the awareness to check themselves.
 It is like stabbing in the dark.